It’s time for a cupping session!

 Want to try cupping in the comfort of your own home?
 Great!
 You can most definitely do that!

-Cupping kits can absolutely be purchased for home use, and you can use them however and whenever you want for a much-needed facelift or just as part of your regular skincare routine.
+Facial cupping and body cupping kits can absolutely be purchased for home use, and you can use them however and whenever you want for a much-needed facelift or just as part of your regular skincare routine.

 By following these 8 simple steps, you’ll be able to successfully use the cups yourself from the comfort of your own home.